What Is RLE?

 A Quick and Comfortable Procedure

-Your RLE surgery in the Long Beach & Torrance area with Dr. Liu will take just 15 to 30 minutes to complete.
+Your RLE cataract surgery in the Long Beach & Torrance area with Dr. Liu will take just 15 to 30 minutes to complete.
 Dr. Liu will administer special drops to numb your eyes ahead of time, so you should be comfortable throughout the procedure.

 Prevents Future Cataracts